-For assets that require more accuracy, an easy and affordable solution is to add e.g. an LED light to the asset tag, that can be lit to guide to the worker to recognize the asset they are looking for in the area with a 5-meter location accuracy.
+For assets that require more accuracy, an easy and affordable solution is to add e.g. an LED light to the asset tag, that can be lit to guide the worker to recognize the asset they are looking for in the area with a 5-meter location accuracy.

-The easy deployment also means lower costs of maintenance.
+Easy deployment also means lower costs of maintenance.
 Anyone in the organisation can do the installation and there is no need to hire expensive trade experts to perform the deployment.
 Wireless anchors also mean zero wirings at the time of installation.

 There are ways to lower the TCO per tag per m² per year even more:

-- Using our lower cost sensor tags will influence the total price of the tracking and that can keep the price in the lower cents per m² per year for the entire solution, not only the infrastructure.
+- Using our lower-cost sensor tags will influence the total price of the tracking and that can keep the price in the lower cents per m² per year for the entire solution, not only the infrastructure.